SAP-samples/teched2025-AI161/exercises/ex1/README-BRUNO.md

 1. Click on "1-2 Find Orchestration Service Deployment" and click on the arrow to the left to execute the request.

-This request will check all your deployments and store the url to your orchetsration deployment in the environment variable ORCH_URL for following requests.
+This request will check all your deployments and store the url to your orchestration deployment in the environment variable ORCH_URL for following requests.

 ## Summary

-You've now setup your Bruno API client and have done all necesarry steps to work through the exercises in this tutorial.
+You've now setup your Bruno API client and have done all necessary steps to work through the exercises in this tutorial.

 Continue to - [Exercise 2 - Evaluate Basic Prompt](../ex2/README-BRUNO.md)